-- 1.1 Precision and Consistency: Every effort must be made to avoid unwarranted repetitions, padding with irrelevant material.
+1.1 Precision and Consistency: Every effort must be made to avoid unwarranted repetitions, padding with irrelevant material.
 Further, the thesis must be self consistent in the use of symbols, abbreviations, spellings and punctuation.
 Once chosen, the same must be used throughout.
 Also, the pattern of presentation must be uniform in every detail right through the thesis.
 Above all, previous work must be clearly demarcated from that of the candidate.
 It is recommended that the thesis must be as brief as possible and should be precise.
 1.2 Chapters: The basic material of the thesis shall be presented in the form of chapters, each carrying an appropriate and specific title which must convey the scope of its content.
-A separate chapter on Review of - 1.3 Parts: If the work comprises two or more mutually independent investigations, the thesis may be divided into two or more parts, each with an appropriate title.
+A separate chapter on Review of Literature is not mandatory.
+The chapters will be serially numbered using Arabic numerals.

+1.3 Parts: If the work comprises two or more mutually independent investigations, the thesis may be divided into two or more parts, each with an appropriate title.
 However, the numbering of chapters will be continuous right through, e.g. Part one may comprise Chapters 2-5, Part two chapters 6-9.